 The FR Americas Story

-Each race weekend offers plenty of track time for drivers: test and official practice sessions, 30 minute qualifying session, and three 35-minute races/rounds per weekend.
-Altogether, the drivers have nearly four hours of track time, allowing them to increase their experience in open-wheel racing while still making time for driver development.
+Each race weekend offers plenty of track time for drivers: test and official practice sessions, a 30-minute qualifying session, and three 30-minute races/rounds per weekend.
+Altogether, the drivers have nearly four hours of track time, allowing them to increase their experience in open-wheel racing while still making time for off-track development.

 The Championship is also open to drivers who aren't looking to climb the motorsports ladder.
 The FR Americas Masters Cup contingency program is for drivers age 35 and over and is seamlessly incorporated in to each event weekend.